I also write, produce and host a couple of Facebook vlogs from time to time, mainly when the occasion calls for it.

-I’m D-Code.
-I love making, playing and talking about music, especially breakbeat music.
-Alongside this, I also have a passion for human perspective and how it’s affected in today’s world, all of which is the basis of my work in music and media.
+Hi, I’m D-Code.
+I love making, playing and talking about music, especially Dance music.
+I also have a passion for human perspective and how it’s affected in today’s world, all of which is the basis of my work in music and media.

-My early days were spent hanging out in records shops around Essex.
-I bought my first compilation CD “Drum & Bass Selection 1” and “The Prodigy Experience” CDs from Boogie Times Records in Romford and after hearing the “The Dark Stranger”, it all went a bit nuts.
+My early days were spent hanging out in record shops around Essex.
+My first ever purchases were “Drum & Bass Selection 1” and “The Prodigy Experience” CDs from Boogie Times Records in Romford in 1994.
+They’re the reasons I got into music.

 This site highlights everything which has happened since.